akshat-jjain/Google-Cloud-Traning/Implement DevOps in Google Cloud: Challenge Lab/README.md

 - Run the following command to setup port forwarding to the Jenkins UI from the Cloud Shell.
 ```
-export POD_NAME=$(kubectl get pods --namespace default -l "app.kubernetes.io/component=jenkins-master" -l "app.kubernetes.io/instance=cd" -o jsonpath="{.items[0].metadata.name}")kubectl port-forward $POD_NAME 8080:8080 >> /dev/null &
+export POD_NAME=$(kubectl get pods --namespace default -l "app.kubernetes.io/component=jenkins-master" -l "app.kubernetes.io/instance=cd" -o jsonpath="{.items[0].metadata.name}")
+kubectl port-forward $POD_NAME 8080:8080 >> /dev/null &
 ```
 - Now, check that the Jenkins Service was created properly.
 ```
 kubectl get svc
 ```
 #### Connect to Jenkins
-- The Jenkins chart will automatically create an admin password for you.
+- The Jenkins chart will automatically create an `admin password` for you.
 To retrieve it, run.
 ```
 printf $(kubectl get secret cd-jenkins -o jsonpath="{.data.jenkins-admin-password}" | base64 --decode);echo
 ```
-- To get to the Jenkins user interface, click on the Web Preview button in cloud shell, then click Preview on port 8080
+- To get to the Jenkins user interface, click on the `Web Preview` button in cloud shell, then click `Preview on port 8080`
 - You should now be able to log in with username `admin` and your auto-generated password.

 #### Deploying the Application.
 - In Google Cloud Shell, navigate to the sample application directory.

 ```
-cd sample-app
+cd ~/sample-app
 ```
 - Create the Kubernetes namespace to logically isolate the deployment.
 ```